Environment

 Not enough maturity or stress cue

 Peace lily sometimes blooms in response to slight stress — a cooler period in late winter, a slight drought followed by watering, or the transition from winter to spring.
-A plant that has been kept in perfectly stable conditions year-round may need a slight environmental shift to trigger the flowering response.
+A plant that has been kept in perfectly stable conditions year-round may need a slight environmental shift to trigger the flowering response, since in the wild that seasonal shift is exactly the cue the plant reads as the right time to invest energy in reproduction.

 How to Fix It